cj6046/cj6046/README.md

 # Currently Learning

 Currently, I am in Computer Science II and primarily learning Java in class.
 But I have A LOT to learn, so I am actively teaching myself Python, C++, html, css, and javascript on the side.
+Algorithms and Data Structures are also a primary focus.
 Obviously, I cannot post my class projects here due to plagiarism issues, but I am trying to upload as many personal projects as I can while working and taking a full course load!
 Please forgive the lack of repos...

 # Main Interests